June 23, Reading 3 – Luke 21:5-38

 PERSECUTION.
 DELIVERED UP.
 COURTS.
 PRISONS.
 BEFORE KINGS.

-This has happened throughout the ages.
+This has happened, throughout the ages.

-Do not be fooled – The persecution of God’s people is alive and active, we should not feel ashamed to heed this.
-It may look different based on where we live, what earthly powers hold sway, our local communities; but when we stand for Jesus we will face persecution.
+Do not be fooled – The persecution of God’s people is alive and active.
+We should not feel ashamed to think on this.

 What is Jesus’ word to us?